USAG Rheinland-Pfalz celebrates MLK Day with staged reading of “The Mountaintop”

+This federal holiday is observed on the third Monday in January as an opportunity for Americans to come together in reflection, community service, and celebration of Dr. King's contributions to the civil rights movement.

+The first Martin Luther King Jr. Day was celebrated on Jan.
+20, 1986.
+In 1994, Congress made it a National Day of Service, calling it a "Day On, Not a Day Off,” encouraging people to give back to their communities.

-In honor of Dr. King’s enduring impact and in conjunction with Black History Month, KMC Onstage is presenting a staged reading of “The Mountaintop,” a play that imagines the last night of Dr. King’s life.
-Pictured from left: Shirlene Raymann, reading narrator; John Barber Jr, reading Dr. Martin Luther King Jr; Master Sgt.
-Chanel Mobley-Rosenthal, reading Camae.
-(Photo by Ann Pinson)
+To honor the day and Black History Month, celebrated in February, KMC Onstage is presenting a staged reading of “The Mountaintop,” a play that imagines the last night of Dr. King’s life.

+KMC Onstage presents their ‘staged reading’ series to honor various cultural awareness months, said Amy Smolinski, managing artistic director for KMC Onstage, Family, Morale, Welfare and Recreation, U.S. Army Garrison Rheinland-Pfalz.

+“‘The Mountaintop’ is a play with an all-Black cast, written by a Pulitzer Prize-winning Black woman playwright, Katori Hall,” Smolinski said.
+“Her story offers an intimate look at Dr. King while also providing a deeper understanding of his profound impact on history, one that resonates not only with Black Americans, but with all Americans.”

 |Date Taken: